OOPSpam/blog/_posts/2023-05-24-spam-protection-for-wpdiscuz.md

 ![WPDiscuz hCaptcha](/blog/assets/posts/wpdiscuz/hcaptcha.png "WPDiscuz hCaptcha")

 If you are getting spammed and you already tried other options, it's a good practice to try hCaptcha as well.
 It's free and easy to set up.
-In some cases, however, the switch from reCaptcha to hCaptcha doesn't change much as spammers can bypass captcha solutions nowadays.
+In some cases, however, the switch from reCAPTCHA to hCaptcha doesn't change much as spammers can bypass CAPTCHA solutions nowadays.

 ## Using WordPress's Comment Moderation